 Once you have a rough shape of the ear, you need to carve out the inner part of the ear.
 Take your finger to where you want the top of the inner portion to start, push into the clay, and push the excess down and remove.

 If you have any other excess clay, you can take your finger, start at the top of the ear and lightly push down the excess clay off your base.
-Similar to how to carved out the inner part of the ear.
+Similar to how to carve out the inner part of the ear.

 Now that you have the rough shape of your base, the rest is just shaping it out to your liking.
 When working with the clay, you remove the moisture from it.
-You will need to restore the moisture, otherwise your base will continue to crack and you’ll want to smooth out those cracks.
+You will need to restore the moisture, otherwise, your base will continue to crack and you’ll want to smooth out those cracks.
 You can either have a bowl with water at your ready to wet your fingers as needed to smooth out the cracks.
 You can also use a spray bottle and wet the clay directly where cracks are and work them out that way.
 I chose the spray bottle method for smoothing out my ears.

 After you’ve been working out the cracks and shaping the ears, they should start looking something like this.
 You can almost think of cat-shaped ears if you want.
-Other tips for shaping the top to make it pointy is lightly pinch the sides together.
+Other tips for shaping the top to make it pointy is to lightly pinch the sides together.
 If you have a bump somewhere on the ear and want to smooth it out, lightly press into the clay to work out the bump.

 I used a wig head to help shape the base of the ears more to my head.